19hours/sg-statutes/Acts/Arms and Explosives Act.md

 (c) an agent or employee of or other person authorised by the railway administration or the Maritime and Port Authority of Singapore.

-[35

 [7/96; 30/2002]

+[5/2007 wef 01/07/2007]

 ### Arrest by police officer without warrant

 32\.
-Any police officer may arrest without warrant any person found committing or attempting to commit or employing, aiding or assisting any person to commit an offence under section 10, 11, 13, 22, 24, 25, 26, 27(2) or 30.
+Any police officer may arrest without warrant any person found committing or attempting to commit or employing, aiding or assisting any person to commit an offence under section 10, 11, 13, 21A, 21D, 22, 24, 25, 26, 27(2) or 30.

 [36